minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   [23],
 ), caption: [Representative's Voting Positions]) <mind-changers>

-Out of 568 representatives who voted on more than one of the six rollcall votes, only 23 representatives changed their voting behaviour, and of these 23 representatives, there were 31 vote changes in total, as seen in @mind-changers.
+Out of 568 representatives who voted on more than one of the six roll-call votes, only 23 representatives changed their voting behaviour, and of these 23 representatives, there were 31 vote changes in total, as seen in @mind-changers.
-Moreover, the fact that these rollcall votes are closely paced, i.e. 2013, 2016, 2017, 2018, 2019, 2021, means that there is a higher chance that representatives participate in more than one vote, unlike in the #cite(<stratmann-2002>, form: "prose") paper, where the two rollcall votes were in 1991 and 1998, which are 3 congressional sessions apart.
+Moreover, the frequency of these successively scheduled votes—held in 2013, 2016, 2017, 2018, 2019, and 2021—increases the likelihood that representatives participate in multiple voting sessions, unlike in the #cite(<stratmann-2002>, form: "prose") paper, where the two roll-call votes were in 1991 and 1998, which are 3 congressional sessions apart.
 Thus, the chance of a representative partaking in multiple votes decreased substantially.

 == Hypotheses <hypothesis>

-Given the topics of the rollcall votes, see @rollcall-subject, which are environmental in nature, and the fact that environmental issues are topics which are usually of public interest, indicates that most representatives have predetermined environmental positions and are less likely to change these throughout their time in office @McAlexander2020.
-This can also be seen in the data from the rollcall votes @mind-changers.
-Hence, the first hypothesis is that the effects of pro-environmental or anti-environmental contributions on the enviornmental voting behaviour of representatives will be minimal, if significant.
+Given the topics of the roll-call votes, see @roll-call-subject, which are environmental in nature, and the fact that environmental issues are topics which are usually of public interest, indicates that most representatives have predetermined environmental positions and are less likely to change these throughout their time in office @McAlexander2020.
+This can also be seen in the data from the roll-call votes in @mind-changers.
+Therefore, the first hypothesis posits that if the coefficients are statistically significant, the impact of pro-environmental or anti-environmental contributions on the environmental voting behavior of representatives will be minimal.

 Given the differences in contribution sizes from the various interest groups, see @vote_spec, i.e. oil and gas (thus anti-environmental) individuals and